Your diet has a big part to play in whether or not you develop high blood pressure. While it is not the only factor, it certainly makes a difference.

 The Kuna Indians who live off an island near Panama have a diet very rich in sodium but have low blood pressure.
 The theory developed that their low blood pressure is due to a diet that is also very rich in coca.

 The studies into this have shown mixed results.
 One analysis that grouped together 13 studies into dark chocolate as a treatment to lower blood pressure had several positive studies.

-Those studies were open – the people taking the chocolate knew they were doing so.
+Those studies, however, were mostly open – the people taking the chocolate knew they were doing so.

 So in 6 out of the 7 trials where people knew they were being given chocolate, the blood pressure went down.
 By contrast, in only 1 out of the 6 trials where people didn’t know if they got chocolate or something else, did blood pressure go down.

-These results support the claim that consumption of chocolate does not reduce blood pressure.
+When you factor in the placebo effect, these results support the claim that, in general, consumption of chocolate does not reduce blood pressure.

-Garlic is one of the most used herbs in general and claimed to lower blood pressure.
-The theory is that its polysulphides might convert into hydrogen sulfide.
-This induces blood vessel relaxation.
+Garlic is one of the most used herbs in general and is claimed to possibly be able to lower blood pressure.
+The theory is that its polysulphides might convert into hydrogen sulphide, inducing blood vessel relaxation.

 That said, studies have shown little to no benefit.
 Although some studies have claimed to show that garlic can lower blood pressure, careful analysis shows that their design has tended to be flawed.

 For instance, some do not standardize the way that the blood pressure is measured.

 Some of the studies into garlic as a treatment for lowering blood pressure took measurements in different ways.
 Since changing the position of your arm can lead to up a 10 mmHg change in reading, that is a significant flaw.